How Do I Know if I Need Help for Chewing and Spitting Disorder?

 Are calories absorbed in the mouth?

-Some calories may be absorbed in the mouth, though a majority are typically taken in later on in the digestive process.
-It depends on the type of food you’re eating, how long it’s in your mouth, and how much of it you may swallow.
+Some calories may be absorbed in the mouth, though most are typically taken in later in the digestive process.
+It depends on the type of food you’re eating, how long it’s in your mouth, and how much you may swallow.

 If I chew food but don’t swallow, do I have an eating disorder?